 Economies of scale come into it, of course.
 Tesla’s PowerPack battery, which will be linked to Neoen’s wind farm in Hornsdale will store 100 MW of power, but it is an immediate fix to South Australia’s problems.

-Snowy Hydro 2.0, on the other hand, will require huge investment $2 billion for tunneling and transmission upgrades, plus the buyout fee.
+Snowy Hydro 2.0, on the other hand, will require huge investment $2 billion for tunnelling and transmission upgrades, plus the buyout fee.
 It will, however, be a long-term project which eventually aims to double output from 4,000 MW to 8,000 MW.

 Turning to Powerwall home storage, the Snowy Boss says that the numbers are stacked even more in favour with pumped storage.
 Snowy estimates five fully-charged Tesla Powerwall home batteries provide 70 kilowatt-hours of storage, but this would only last a household 3.5 hours on a hot day if a modern air conditioning unit was running.